Jane Addams: Hull House

 In 1889 Addams and her college friend and paramour Ellen Gates Starr co-founded Hull House, a settlement house in Chicago.
 The run-down mansion had been built by Charles Hull in 1856 and needed repairs and upgrading.
 Addams at first paid for all of the capital expenses (repairing the roof of the porch, repainting the rooms, buying furniture) and most of the operating costs.
 However gifts from individuals supported the House beginning in its first year and Addams was able to reduce the proportion of her contributions, although the annual budget grew rapidly.
-A number of wealthy women became important long-term donors to the House, including Helen Culver, who managed her first cousin Charles Hull's estate, and who eventually allowed the contributors to use the house rent-free.
+Some wealthy women became long-term donors to the House, including Helen Culver, who managed her first cousin Charles Hull's estate, and who eventually allowed the contributors to use the house rent-free.
 Other contributors were Louise DeKoven Bowen, Mary Rozet Smith, Mary Wilmarth, and others.

 Addams and Starr were the first two occupants of the house, which would later become the residence of about 25 women.
 At its height, Hull House was visited each week by some 2,000 people.
 Hull House was a center for research, empirical analysis, study, and debate, as well as a pragmatic center for living in and establishing good relations with the neighborhood.
 Among the aims of Hull House was to give privileged, educated young people contact with the real life of the majority of the population.
 Residents of Hull House conducted investigations on housing, midwifery, fatigue, tuberculosis, typhoid, garbage collection, cocaine, and truancy.
 The core Hull House residents were well-educated women bound together by their commitment to labour unions, the National Consumers League and the suffrage movement.
 Dr. Harriett Alleyne Rice joined Hull House to provide medical treatment for poor families.
 Its facilities included a night school for adults, clubs for older children, a public kitchen, an art gallery, a gym, a girls' club, a bathhouse, a book bindery, a music school, a drama group and a theater, apartments, a library, meeting rooms for discussion, clubs, an employment bureau, and a lunchroom.
 Her adult night school was a forerunner of the continuing education classes offered by many universities today.
 In addition to making available social services and cultural events for the largely immigrant population of the neighborhood, Hull House afforded an opportunity for young social workers to acquire training.
 Eventually, Hull House became a 13-building settlement complex, which included a playground and a summer camp (known as Bowen Country Club).